Smoked out of my suite on the Carnival Miracle

 Now Besterman wants to be compensated for the nicotine-saturated clothes, his dry sinus and the general discomfort that non-smokers feel when they have to inhale secondhand smoke.

-It’s important to acknowledge the other side of this issue, difficult as it may be.
-Smokers feel as if they have a right to light up, and that as long as there is no “no smoking” sign, they should be allowed to puff away to their heart’s content.
-Some might even be offended at fellow travelers who, they say, falsely claim they have “allergies” to cigarette smoke in an effort to stop them from smoking.
+Smokers believe they have a right to light up, and as long as there is no “no smoking” sign, they believe they should be allowed to puff away to their heart’s content.
+Some smokers might even take offense at fellow travelers who, they claim, falsely assert they have “allergies” to cigarette smoke in an effort to prevent them from smoking.

 Besterman did his best to address the complaint during his cruise.
 He believed his had a reasonable expectation of clean air in his cabin.